 - 1. The Student Judge must judge five (5) NGC Flower Shows. - a.
-A Small Standard and Standard Flower Show to include at least one (1) class in Horticulture, one (1) class in Design and four (4) classes in any of the five (5) divisions, with the exception of Photography. - b.
-A Horticulture Specialty Flower Show requires at least one (1) class in Horticulture and five (5) classes in any of the four (4) divisions (Horticulture, Education, Youth/Sponsored, or Botanical Arts).
-A Design Specialty Show requires three (3) classes of Design or two (2) classes of Design and one (1) class in any of the divisions (Horticulture, Education, Youth/Sponsored, or Botanical Arts) with the exception of BA Photography. - 2.
+A Small Standard and Standard Flower Show to include at least one (1) class in Horticulture, one (1) class in Design and four (4) classes in any of the five (5) divisions, with the exception of BA Photography. - b.
+A Horticulture Specialty Flower Show requires at least one (1) class in Horticulture and five (5) classes in any of the four (4) divisions (Horticulture, Education, Youth/Sponsored, or Botanical Arts with the exception of BA Photography.
+A Design Specialty Flower Show requires three (3) classes of Design or two (2) classes of Design and one (1) class in any of the divisions (Design, Education, Youth/Sponsored, or Botanical Arts) with the exception of BA Photography. - 2.
 At least two (2) members of the judging panel must be an NGC Accredited Judge.